elephantscale/HI-labs/hive-intro/README.txt

 ============================================================
 LAB 4: Billing Data
 ============================================================
-This will create a an external table for our billing data
+This will create an external table for our billing data

 STEP 1) inspect file scripts/create_table_billing_data_ext.q
 replace <your name> with your username